How to Start Writing & Keep a Journal, Even if You’ve Never Written Before.

 What to Write…

 - Descriptive/Observational Journaling.
 Write an observational piece using your senses.
 Describe what you see, how you feel, what you can hear.
-This was nothing short of a revolutionary discovery for me.
-A powerful way to get started with creative writing, not to mention extra points for becoming suddenly more aware and mindful.
-It is a kind of deep meditation but without your conscious participation.
+This is a powerful way to get started with creative writing, not to mention extra points for becoming suddenly more aware and mindful.
+It is a kind of deep meditation but with your conscious participation.

 Here’s an example of this kind of writing from poet, novelist, and master journal keeper, May Sarton…